Season 3 Episode 6

 Episode 6 in Season 3 of the Cipher Vision Podcast series features Lorie Goins, Head of IP Strategy, Kyndryl.

-She shares with us how to approach innovation, by adopting a questioning, inclusive and analytical mindset, drawing on tools to form evidence-based decisions that enhance your business and IP strategy.
+She shares how to approach innovation by adopting a questioning, inclusive, analytical mindset.
+This is in addition to drawing on tools to form evidence-based decisions that enhance your business and IP strategy.

 She chats to the hosts of the Cipher Vision podcast, who are: